A Staunch Traditionalist With A Gypsy Heart

 I struggle with a painful sense of filial piety.

 I have a love of tradition, a love of my parents, and a love of my heroes.
 Everyone who knows me expects me to bring up Flannery O'Connor in every conversation.
 She's an author who speaks to me in a way few people ever have.
 Both in her fiction and in her essays, she takes on the importance of tradition for the writer.
 She sees writers as writing within the context of a certain culture, and human beings as living within the context of cultures.
 Therefore, she concludes, the writer has to write with their culture.
 If they do not, their writing will be unrealistic, too general, too abstract.
 It lacks grounding.
 It is not concrete.

 The fight between these two influences has continued, although Flannery had been the reigning champion for some years.
 What changed was my Senior year of college.
 Seniority gave me the right to be myself.
-I became a beatnik again, and met a professor who shared post-modernism with me.
-Mr. W., who's tie is always tied incorrectly, who's suit is always loose, who questions choices in our school's curriculum, would discuss Jack Kerouac and Poetry with me.
-Like me, has saw the short comings of Kerouac, Ginsberg, Burgess and had to reject them.
+I became a beatnik again.
+Then I met a professor who shared post-modernism with me.
+Mr. W., whose tie is always tied incorrectly, whose suit is always loose, who questions choices in our school's curriculum, would discuss Jack Kerouac and Poetry with me.
+Like me, has saw the shortcomings of Kerouac, Ginsberg, Burgess and had to reject them.
 Like me, he felt as though he was cheating himself of something when he did.

 I think John Muir gave me the solution to my dilemma.
 The dilemma stated explicitly is this: what does a traditionalist do when he suffers from a gypsy heart?
 How does he feed his wanderlust without running away from who his culture wants him to be?

 The answer: adventure.
 Not vagabonding, (which was Jack Kerouac's answer, and might work for some but makes me feel split in two), but adventure.
 Seeking to discover the mystery of parts unknown when an opportunity arises.